donesh1/packer-terraform-gcp/README.md

     a. packer Validate packer1.json (to validate the configruation)
     b. packer validate packer1.json (To build the custom image)

-# Create COmpute Instances using Custom Image with Terraform
+# Create Compute Instances using Custom Image with Terraform
 1. Creat a working directory
 2. Install Terraform depeding on the OS https://developer.hashicorp.com/terraform/downloads
 3. Commands to execute